sas448/CS1632_Fall2020/exercises/2/README.md

     After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the "Exercise 2 Coverage" link.
 Make sure the picture fits in one page for easy viewing and grading.

-Please submit by Friday (6/5) 6:00 PM to get timely feedback.

 IMPORTANT: Please keep the github private!

 ## GradeScope Feedback